Shannon Davis presenting the content of an exhibit he developed for GENOME: The Secret of How Life Works at the Detroit Science Center.

-MSP03 on a site visit to the Toledo Museum of Art.
+U-M Museum of Art Curator, Carole McNamara, meeting with MSP04 during a site visit to the Museum of Art.

-Visual souvenirs from the first cohort of the MSP graduate program.
+Visual souvenirs from the second cohort of the MSP graduate program.

 The University of Michigan Museum Studies Program